The Cybersecurity Industry is vital to our privacy, security, and safety. And it needs non-tech people.

 The cybersecurity industry is broader and more relevant than ever.
-Within the last 24 hours, a Ransomware attack dubbed “Peyta” has affected computers globally, one of many attacks in what experts are calling a “cybercrime epidemic.”
+In June ’17, a Ransomware attack dubbed “Peyta” affected computers globally, the latest in a string of many attacks which experts are calling a “cybercrime epidemic.”
 You may remember when the credit information of 70 million Target shoppers was stolen in the holiday season of 2014, or when the personal data of 18 million federal employees was breached by an attack in 2015.
 Because so much of our life and work resides on the internet–from your photo library, to your purchasing preferences, to government secrets–that means it’s all subject to hackers and cyberattacks.

 But never fear!
 The cybersecurity industry is here, and it’s not just for computer science majors.
 Those who work to protect the identity of individuals and the data of companies are the real-life version of guardians of the galaxy, the superheroes of cyberspace, if you will.
 Their work is rewarding, multifaceted, and important–they keep your and everyone else’s data safe and private.
 Could working in cybersecurity be the perfect fit for you?

 Cybersecurity is Growing Like Crazy

 The unemployment rate for cybersecurity professionals is currently 0%, according to Cybersecurity Ventures.
 Let that sink in for a moment.
 The demand for the cybersecurity workforce is projected to reach 3.5 million by 2021.
 Currently, there are 1 million unfilled jobs in this industry.
 If you get a foot in the door now, you’re not likely to be unemployed in the future.